DusaraG/Electrocorp-UnityWebgl/README.md

     - Endpoint to check if the player has attempted the questionnaire
     - Endpoint to return the score and time taken when the player ID is provided
     - Endpoint to reset player information

+## Frontend Overview

+Within the game, to facilitate data storage between scenes and player sessions, PlayerPrefs, Unity's built-in key-value storage, has been used.
+The data stored are,

+   - Total Experience
+   - Next Level Experience
+   - Current Level
+   - Number of Money
+   - Maximum Money
+   - Maximum Energy
+   - Stock Value

+The initialisation of these values can be found in the Quiz.cs script.

 ## Credits